Robodox-599/2016_Neonatologist/README.md

 Sam	@[supersam6i7](http://github.com/supersam6i7)

-### Subsystems (as of 1/23/16):
+### Subsystems (as of 1/25/16):
 ####Intake:
          - The intake requires 3 motors, two on the base in order to pivot the system and one on the roller to physically intake the ball.
          - Two encoders are used in order to lock the system at 45 degrees when driving around the field.
 ####Shooter:
-         - The shooter uses only one motor that takes a forward and reverse command, triggered by two different buttons.
+         - The shooter is activated by two buttons, one to shoot and one to reset the subsystem.
+           The shoot button engages a piston then resets an encoder.
+The reset button activates a sequence as follows: spin motor forward, engage piston, then reset the encoder.
+The piston is used to switch gears on the gearbox.
-         - An encoder will be added in order to measure the distance taken upon pulling the system backwards.
+         - An encoder is used in order to measure the distance taken upon pulling the system backwards.
+It will reset after every shot taken.
+         - In the future, this code may be condensed down into one button that activates a sequence with an automatic reset.
 ####Lift:
 **Lifting the Portcullis:**